Tencent/puerts/doc/unity/en/performance/index.md

 > Due to environmental factors, there may be slight errors in the following data.

-> When paying attention to cross-language data, especially for struct cases, you can subtract C#'s time consumption (i.e. API itself consumption) to consider.
+> When paying attention to interop performance, especially for struct cases, consider subtracting the time consumption of C# (i.e. API itself consumption).

-> Since this page went online, the data has also changed.
-The reason: https://github.com/throw-out/PerformanceTesting/pull/2 , https://github.com/Tencent/xLua/commit/899175ef946bb8f9d3e70d425cb875d7510adc82

 ### android (Vivo Neo6SE)
 | Method                                                | Static  | Call      | csharp | xLua   | puer S | puer X R  | puer X S